givip/swift-style-guide/README.md

 Specifics from these guidelines + additional remarks are mentioned below.

-This guide was last updated for Swift 4.0 on February 14, 2018.
+This guide was last updated for Swift 5.1 on March 1, 2020.

 ## Table Of Contents